lalapro/arcadepoker/README.md

 Contact me at jonathanyuenby@gmail.com!

-Arcade Poker is a fun new twist on the traditional video poker game!
+Arcade Poker is a fun new twist on the traditional video poker game!!

 ## How to Play: